Multi-EAR/Multi-EAR-services/README.md

-# Multi-EAR
+# Multi-EAR Services

-The Multi-EAR is a mobile low-cost multidisciplinary sensor platform for scientific monitoring of the earth and atmosphere.
-The low-cost platform uses digital Micro­electromechanical Systems (MEMS) sensors embedded on a Printed Circuit Board (PCB).
-The Multi-EAR extends the INFRA-EAR, a sensor platform for monitoring geophysical parameters designed to fit a Wandering Albatross.
+Multi-EAR system services for Raspberry Pi OS LITE (32-bit).

 ## Installation
-Install the Multi-EAR software on a deployed Raspberry Pi OS LITE (32-bit).
+Install the Multi-EAR services on a [deployed](https://github.com/Multi-EAR/Multi-EAR-deploy) Raspberry Pi.
 Make sure that the Raspberry Pi is connected to a wireless network with internet connection.

 Run the bash script to install and configure the Multi-EAR software and services.